erfanzar/EasyDeL/NOTE.md

+### Note 14Aug

+use `rotary_type='normal'` for llama2 or llama1 huggingface models

 ### Note

-llama model have different key or params name in case that you want to load the model from the huggingface (other pretrained llama) models you do not need to convert weight just pass the `from_pt=True` if `LlamaConfig`
+The llama model has a different key or params name in case you want to load the model from the hugging face (other pre-trained llama) models you do not need to convert weight just pass the `from_pt=True` if `LlamaConfig`

 #### Example